Internal Analysis: Every strategy should start with one

 An internal analysis examines your organization’s internal environment in order to assess its resources, competencies, and competitive advantages.
 Performing an internal analysis allows you to identify the strengths and weaknesses of your organization.
 This knowledge aids the strategic decision making of management while they carry out the strategy formulation and execution process.

 Internal & External Analysis

 Accompanying an internal analysis should always be an external analysis - which scans the external environment of the organization.
 The combination of both an internal & external scan is key in gaining a holistic picture of the organization's environment and developing a strategy that will allow your organization to succeed.
 The internal/external scan should always be undertaken before the actual creation of your strategy begins.
 If you're in the process of creating a new strategic plan and have skipped this step, we'd recommend pausing and completing an internal/external scan first.
 You can then move back into the strategy creation process with confidence.

 Why Conduct an Internal Analysis?

 As mentioned earlier, an internal analysis will highlight an organization's strengths and weaknesses in the areas of their competencies, resources, and competitive advantage.
 Once complete, the organization should have a clear idea of where they're excelling, where they're doing OK and where current deficits and gaps lie.
 The analysis will arm management with the knowledge to exploit their strengths and opportunities.
 It also allows management to develop strategies to mitigate any threats and compensate for identified weaknesses.

-Beginning strategy formulation after this analysis will ensure the strategic plan has been formulated to take advantage of strengths and opportunities, and offset or improve weaknesses & threats.
+Beginning strategy formulation after this analysis will ensure your strategic plan has been formulated to take advantage of strengths and opportunities, and offset or improve weaknesses & threats.
 Your organization can then be confident that you're funneling your resources, time, and focus effectively and efficiently.

 What tools should you use?